ProgrammingHSG/mycv/README.md

 * The level of responsiveness of this website varies depending on the section.
 As a whole, this website is not adapted to mobile
 * It is not possible to add a section
 * When scrolling, the website transitions from one section to the other (with a smoothing effect).
 It is not possible to stay "in-between" 2 sections
-* When scrolling to the "About" section, the webstie automatically goes back to the landing page as these 2 sections go hand in hand
+* When scrolling to the "About" section, the website automatically goes back to the landing page as these 2 sections go hand in hand

 ### Landing Page